Piotr Żyła

 Żyła held the Polish record (together with Kamil Stoch) for ski flight length (232.5 m) from 26 January 2013 to 21 March 2015, when Kamil Stoch attained 238 m at Letalnica bratov Gorišek. Żyła was the holder of the Polish national distance record with a jump of 245.5 m at the Vikersund ski flying hill from 18 March 2017 during team competition to 25 March 2017.

 Personal life

 Piotr Żyła was born in Cieszyn, Poland.
-He graduated Sports Championships School in Zakopane, where his classmate was Kamil Stoch.
-In 2006 he married Justyna Lazar, Adam Małysz's cousin.
-Piotr and Justyna have two children: son Jakub (born 2007), who is training ski jumping, and daughter Karolina (born 2012).
-In November 2018 they divorced.
+He graduated from the Sports Championships School in Zakopane, where he was classmates with Kamil Stoch.
+In 2006, he married Justyna Lazar, Adam Małysz's cousin.
+They have two children, a son and a daughter, respectively born in 2007 and 2012.
+They divorced in November 2018.
+Since 2020, he has been dating Marcelina Ziętek.

 Career

 Piotr Żyła's longest jump in career (new record of Poland) in Vikersund.